edinburgh-napier/set09121/lectures/lecture12.md

 ---

-# Decision Making
+# Other Decision Making Techniques

-- Some others...
 - Behavioural trees
 	- Chaining tasks and decisions together to form complicated behaviours.
 - Markov systems
 	- Similar to fuzzy logic but works with probability or priority of transitions.
 - Goal-oriented behaviour
 	- Character chooses an action based on its current goals.
 - Rule-based systems
 	- Database of "if" conditions to determine the behaviour to take.

 ---

 # Strategy - World Data

-- Modern game AI techniques rely on data from the game world to be effective.
+- Modern game AI techniques rely on data from the game world.
-    - We have already seen this with path finding.
+    - We will see this more with Path Finding.
-- Depending on the AI technique used, different types of data can be required.
+- Depending on the technique used, different types of data are required.
     - Movement may need to know about obstacles, jump points.
     - Knowledge of cover.
-    - Knowledge of other characters in the game world to launch attacks.
+    - Knowledge of other characters in the game world.
     - etc.
 - Most of the techniques requiring world data are referred to as strategic techniques.